People often fear that theyโre going to gain a lot of weight from overindulging in a Thanksgiving feast.

 Thanksgiving Day Bodyweight Turkey Burn Workout

-However, because most gyms are closed on Thanksgiving, there’s a good chance you need a Thanksgiving workout you can do at home with no equipment.
+However, because most gyms are closed on Thanksgiving, you may need a Thanksgiving workout you can do at home without equipment.

 We recommend setting a timer for 30-45 minutes, depending on your fitness level and goals.